Why You Should Go Solar Today

 We’re seeing positive changes on a policy level too.
 Last week, NYS authorized the Solar Roadmap new plan to decrease the state’s reliance on nonrenewable energy in order to reach the state’s goal of using 70 percent renewable electricity by 2030.
 National Grid has also announced that it has pledged to no longer use fossil fuels by 2050.

 Solar energy provides consistency, reliability and durability, as well.
 EmPower exclusively installs SunPower systems for its residential projects, which offer users the longest and most comprehensive warranty on the market.
 It’s not just for your home either.
 EmPower can also help you install Electric Vehicle charging at your house, helping you save an estimated $1,000 per year on gasoline.
 Adding a Tesla Powerwall to your system can help improve the resiliency of your solar system in case of emergency, and reduce your reliance on the electric grid.

 EmPower can help you go solar today.
 As inflation continues to affect prices, installing a solar system on your roof delivers immediate savings and around $100,000 over the lifetime of the system.
 There are also a number of incentives and rebates available that can help you offset the cost of installing a system, and you can even get an estimate today.

 If you are unable to go solar at your home for any reason, you may be able to participate in a community solar project.
-By enrolling in community solar, you are able to offset your energy bill by supplementing traditional energy with solar that has been harnessed from a separate location.
+By enrolling in community solar, you are able to offset your energy bill by supplementing traditional energy with solar.
+This has been harnessed from a separate location.

-Going solar can help you save money on your gas and electricity bills, which is especially important as inflation causes prices to rise.
+Going solar can help you save money on your gas and electricity bills.
+This is especially important as inflation causes prices to rise.
 Contact EmPower today to see how you can start saving money and create a greener world this Earth Day.